Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Schedulers

 \subsubsection{\textbf{CP-CNN}}

 \ac{CP-CNN} \cite{CP-CNN} uses a different approach where the latency and computing power are the deciding factors in finding the partitioning point.
-The objective of \ac{CP-CNN} is to ensure that the execution time in the GPU is equivalent to the execution time in the \ac{DLA}, as shown in Fig. \ref{fig:CP-CNN_timing}b.
-Fig. \ref{fig:CP-CNN_timing} compares the execution of multiple frames when using the GPU only and when using \ac{CP-CNN}.
+The objective of \ac{CP-CNN} is to ensure that the execution time in the GPU is equivalent to the execution time in the \ac{DLA}, as shown in Fig. \ref{fig:Timing_Diagram}.
 The latency of the set of frames is reduced under \ac{CP-CNN} with the implementation of the \ac{DLA} and the concurrent processing.
 Since the \ac{DLA} latency and GPU latency are equal, at no point in time are the \ac{DLA} and GPU left idle.

-The \ac{CP-CNN} algorithm iteratively compares the ratio of operations from the first till the current layer to the total operations in all layers (operation ratio) with the ratio of the computing power of the \ac{DLA} to the total computing power (computing power ratio).
+The \ac{CP-CNN} algorithm iteratively compares the ratio of operations from the first layer to the current layer to the total operations in all layers (operation ratio) with the ratio of the computing power of the \ac{DLA} to the total computing power (computing power ratio).
 The partitioning point is set as the current layer if the operation ratio is less than or equal to the computing power ratio.
 The algorithm also simultaneously compares the total time (operation time on \ac{DLA} in addition to the data transfer time) required to execute these layers.
 If the latency to run till the partitioning point is more than the latency to run till the partitioning point with one additional layer, the partitioning point is incremented by one \cite{CP-CNN}.